LeeMorinUCF/SAAQ_XS_de_Vitesse_2008/Code/Stata_FE_Checks/README.md

 with cluster-robust standard errors.

-First, the estimates are calculated with a dataset with weight one on each observation and estimates the model in Stata.
+First, the estimates are calculated with a dataset with weight one on each observation and the model is estimated in Stata.
 This represents the full dataset that would have, in a balanced panel, a number of observations equal to the number of drivers times the numbers of days.